alexch/codelikethis/public/lessons/git/git_intro.md

 # LAB: Shopping History (cont.)

-Now we can remember the ice cream flavor name...
+Now we remember ...

 ![chunky monkey](chunky-monkey-detail.png)

+Oh, Chunky Monkey, how could I ever forget you?

 # Diffs

-Reading diffs can be *diff*icult, but the most important part is that every line beginning with a `+` was *added* and every line beginning with `-` was *removed*.
+Reading diffs can be difficult.

+The most important thing is that every line beginning with a `+` was *added* and every line beginning with `-` was *removed*.

 Run `git show` on your *second* commit to see something like this: